-- Hearing Aids: up to 2 TruHearing-branded hearing aids every year (one per ear per year). - Benefit is limited to TruHearing's Advanced and Premium hearing aids, which come in various styles and colors.
+- Hearing Exam: 1 routine hearing exam every year - Hearing Aids: up to 2 TruHearing-branded hearing aids every year (one per ear per year). - Benefit is limited to TruHearing's Advanced and Premium hearing aids, which come in various styles and colors.
 You should see a TruHearing provider to use this benefit.
-Call 1-855-205-5570 to schedule an appointment (for TTY, dial 711). - TruHearing hearing aid purchases include: - 3 provider visits within first year of hearing aid burchase - 45-day trial period - 3-year extended warranty - 48 batteries per aid for non-rechargeable models - Benefit does not include or cover any of the following: - Ear molds - Hearing aid accessories - Additional provider visits - Additional batteries; batteries when a rechargeable hearing aid is purchased - Costs associated with loss & damage warranty claims - Costs associated with excluded items are the responsibility of the member and not covered by the plan.
+Call 1-855-205-5570 to schedule an appointment (for TTY/TDD, dial 711). - TruHearing hearing aid purchases include: - First year of follow-up provider visits from date of hearing aid purchase - 60-day trial period - 3-year extended warranty - 80 batteries per aid for non-rechargeable models - Benefit does not include or cover any of the following: - Ear molds - Hearing aid accessories - Additional provider visits - Additional batteries; batteries when a rechargeable hearing aid is purchased - Additional cost for optional hearing aid rechargeability - Costs associated with loss & damage warranty claims - Costs associated with excluded items are the responsibility of the member and not covered by the plan.